Happy Pet, Happy Home

 Some areas of the home are inundated by electromagnetic fields generated by TVs, stereos and computers.
 These electromagnetic fields create what is commonly known as geopathic stress in the environment.
 Cats are often drawn to these areas to harmonize the electromagnetic field.
 Dogs, not having this capability, more often avoid such areas.

 The following will maximize the feng shui for both you and your beloved pets.

 • Keep your pet clean.
+This is basic pet responsibility.
+Keeping them clean can help prevent pests like fleas, in addition to a collar from somewhere like DewelPro.com, from making their way into your home.
 The condition of our pets often reflects the state of affairs in other areas of our lives.
 So, if you are unrecognized in the workplace, check to see if your dog or cat’s coat is matted or dirty.
 A murky fish tank could reflect your muddled finances and a subconscious block to financial clarity.

 • Give your pet his or her own “home.”
 Your pet needs a bed, mat, rug or other space to call its own.
 Your attentiveness to these considerations at home creates energy that enhances your ability to be recognized for your own unique skills and talents outside the home.

 • Monitor where your pet sleeps.
 If you choose to let your pet sleep on the bed, know that it can put a damper on intimacy and energetically drive potential romance away.